itiro-y/python-repo/README.md

 <h1> python-repo </h1>
 <p>
-This repository has the purpose of showing my self-study learning process in Python development (since the basics to the more advanced stuff), and demonstrating the tools I used to learn and practice it.
-As well as, organize ideias for future projects or anything that comes to mind.
+This repository has the purpose to show my self-study learning process in Python development (since the basics to the more advanced stuff), and to demonstrate the tools I used to learn and practice it.
+As well as, to organize ideias for future projects or anything that comes to mind.
 </p>

 <details><summary><h3> Learning Python </h3></summary>